mullvad/mullvadvpn-app/docs/relay-selector.md

 ## Bridge endpoint constraints

+The explicit constraints are:

+- location
+- provider

-Currently, the only explicit constraints for bridges is the location, and the transport protocol is supposedly inferred by the selected bridge- but for now, the daemon only supports TCP bridges, so only TCP bridges are being selected.
+The transport protocol is supposedly inferred by the selected bridge- but for now, the daemon only supports TCP bridges, so only TCP bridges are being selected.
 If no location constraint is specified explicitly, then the relay location will be used.

 ### Selecting a bridge endpoint between filtered relays